gklimowicz/fpp-semantics/README.md

 # fpp-semantics
-Models, code and example programs for the proposed Fortran 202y preprocessor
+Models, code and example programs for the proposed Fortran 202y preprocessor.

 # Makefile targets

 ## `make all`
 `make all` drives statistics gathering from `fortran-examples`.
 We only record information for files with preprocessor directives, ignoring those with none.

-## stats-directives.csv
+## stats.csv
 This file contains collects counts of the number of cpp-like directive lines and each type of directive found.
 Also tracks uncategorized directives to make sure we didn't miss any directives seen in the files.
+This file is in CSV format.

+This file is best examined in a spreadsheet program like Microsoft Excel or LibreOffice.

 # Other files